TEAMMATES/teammates/docs/staticAnalysis.md

 [CheckStyle](http://checkstyle.sourceforge.net/index.html) helps to enforce coding standard in Java source code.
 The rules to be used are configured in a ruleset file; in TEAMMATES the file can be found [here](../static-analysis/teammates-checkstyle.xml).
 The plugin for Eclipse can be found [here](http://eclipse-cs.sourceforge.net/#!/).
+The plugin for IntelliJ can be found [here](https://plugins.jetbrains.com/idea/plugin/1065-checkstyle-idea).

 #####Configuring Checkstyle Eclipse plugin